MarauderXtreme/video-game-radiostation-playlists/README.md

 - Chris Kepler (@MarauderXtreme) - [Spotify](https://open.spotify.com/user/marauderxtreme)
 - Felix Döring (@h4llow3En) - [Apple Music](https://itunes.apple.com/profile/h4llow3En)

-Maybe you want to have a look on our other playlists as well.
+Maybe you want to have a look at our other playlists as well.

 ## Is it any good?